Kodakoba/mp4mp3/README.md

 Here's a helpful tutorial video (that someone at the collegeboard had to watch lmao): https://youtu.be/y91R5sOlCFs

-# Why are there two versions?
+# Why were there two versions?
-One is very pretty and neat code (essentially eyecandy for my grader from AP™ CSP) and the other is a mistake in the making (i'm sorry)
+One is very pretty and neat code (essentially eyecandy for my grader from AP™ CSP) and the other was a mistake in the making (i'm sorry)

 # Credits:

->Me (Koda) - layout and some function works (some of the programming)
+>Me (Koda) - layout, programming, and some function works (the programming)
->Eclipse - awesome parsing function and beutiful classes (my favorite is onion.h)
+>Eclipse - awesome parsing function and beautiful classes (my favorite is onion.h)
 >Raveler - ffmpeg c++ wrapper and compile on demand library (We tweaked it a bunch, obviously, but great staring point!
 Thanks!)